 Work with each team member on a growth path, and a plan to work to achieve that growth path.
 For any team members who are struggling, pair them up with someone else who is strong in the areas they’re weak at.
 Give them time to develop additional skills and carefully assess how well they’re doing at tackling the opportunities you put in front of them.
 Reinforce an understanding of respect, integrity, striving to achieve more and helping others succeed are all values you expect to see every day.

 Help your team members by setting goals for both the company and the talent pool.

 Map out one-, two- and three-year goals at a minimum.
 Define where the business is going and how to get there.
 Involve your team members in mapping out the plan of attack.
 Talk about how much and what kind of additional talent will be needed in order to achieve those goals.
 Encourage team members to identify talent gaps that must be filled in order to achieve success.

 Instead of rewarding individual performance, set up bottom-line rewards.

 If the company grows, and improves, the bottom line will improve.
 Offer to share a portion of that increased net income with everyone on the team.
-Help everyone understand that once basic salaries are handed out, the big rewards will come from hitting the ball out of the park in terms of growth of revenue and
+Help everyone understand that once basic salaries are handed out, the big rewards will come from hitting the ball out of the park in terms of growth of revenue and increasing profit.

 Define the future positions that need to be filled and build training plans for people to grow into those jobs.